How to Sell on Instagram The Smart Way [7 Tested Tips to Get You Started]

-You profile copy is giving at least the contact information for your potential customers, at most – USP, shipping info and brand mission.
+- You profile copy is at least giving the contact information for your potential customers, at most – USP, shipping info and brand mission.

-You have real Instagram followers, attracted organically, due to influencers or Instagram ads.
-No paid bots, fake accounts or “ghosts”
+- You have real Instagram followers, attracted organically, due to influencers or Instagram ads.
+No paid bots, fake accounts or “ghosts”.

-You encourage the followers to interact with you posts, comment on them and like them actively
+- You encourage the followers to interact with you posts, comment on them and like them actively.

-Every post of yours has a clear call to action (“see link in bio”, “tag a friend who will like it”, “don’t forget to add to bookmarks” etc).
+- Every post of yours has a clear call to action (“see link in bio”, “tag a friend who will like it”, “don’t forget to add to bookmarks” etc).